-SSN required by federal law.
+Your SSN is sometimes required by federal law.
 Federal law requires private businesses to collect your SSN when (1) you are involved in a transaction in which the Internal Revenue Service requires notification, or (2) you are engaged in a financial transaction subject to federal Customer Identification Program rules.

 Health insurance companies.
 The company providing your medical insurance will ask you to provide your SSN.

-Similarly, individuals who receive ongoing reimbursement for medical care through no-fault insurance or workers’ compensation or who receive a settlement, judgment or award from liability insurance (including self-insurance), no-fault insurance, or workers’ compensation may be asked to furnish information concerning their SSN.
+- Individuals who receive ongoing reimbursement for medical care through no-fault insurance or workers’ compensation or who receive a settlement, judgment or award from liability insurance (including self-insurance), no-fault insurance, or workers’ compensation may also be asked to provide their SSN.

 Credit applications.
 Credit card applications usually request SSNs.
 Your number is used primarily to verify your identity in situations where you have the same or a similar name to others.
 Most credit grantors will insist on having your SSN.
 But in rare cases, you may be able to find a credit grantor who will provide you credit without knowing your SSN, especially if you are persistent and can provide other forms of identification.